FTMahringer/FTMahringer/README.md

 ## 🎯 Goals for 2026

-- [ ] Improve **Java & PHP** skills
+- [ ] Improve **Java & PHP**
-- [ ] Create and use API's with Spring-Boot
+- [ ] Build more APIs with Spring Boot
-- [ ] Learn more about Vue-Frontend
+- [ ] Learn more about Vue Frontend Development
+- [ ] Expand my Homelab cluster
+- [ ] More automation with CI/CD

 ---

 ## ⭐ Fun Fact

-I enjoy self-hosting servers, building custom apps
+I enjoy building my own self-hosted systems and writing apps for them.
-and over-optimizing things until even I forget how they work 😄
+Sometimes I optimize things so much that later I forget how it even works 😄